AlliediMpact/coinbox-ai/README.md

 - Brand Colors: #193281, #5e17eb and #cb6ce6, black and white.
 - Simple, outlined icons for actions and categories.
 - Mobile-first but fully responsive and accessible design.

+---

+## 🎉 Ready for Launch!

+CoinBox AI has successfully completed all development phases and is ready for production deployment.
+The platform offers a comprehensive, secure, and user-friendly P2P financial experience with enterprise-grade features and performance.

+**For deployment assistance or technical support, refer to the documentation links above or contact the development team.**